-- 1) Make an empty paragraph at the very end of the preface. - 2) Put the cursor on the blank line. - 3) Choose Insert > Manual Break. - 4) Select Page break and choose the Default style. - 5) Select the Change page number checkbox and set the new value to 1.
-Click OK to close the dialog.
+- 1) Make an empty paragraph at the very end of the preface. - 2) Put the cursor on the blank line. - 3) Choose Insert > Manual Break. - 4) Select Page break and choose the Default style. - 5) Select the Change page number check box and set the new value to 1.
+Click OK to close the dialog box.

-These settings are shown in Figure 184.
+These settings are shown in Figure 195.

-Figure 184.
+Figure 195.
 Set the new page number to 1 and the page style to Default.

-You cannot assign an odd page number to a left page, or an even page number to a right page.
+You cannot assign an odd page number to a left page or an even page number to a right page.
 OOo strongly adheres to the convention that odd page numbers go on right-hand pages and even page numbers on left-hand pages.

 This change is also reflected on the status bar.
-The Page section of the status bar now includes both the total page count, and the entry of the page number field (Figure 185).
+The Page section of the status bar now includes the entry from the page number field (1), the absolute page number relative to the document's beginning (3) and the document's total page count (5) (Figure 196).

-Figure 185.
-Page number in the status bar.
+Figure 196.
+Page number in the status bar